Bukidnon: Lakes

+Springs and waterfalls

 There are also numerous springs and waterfalls located in the province.
 Some of the waterfalls include the Alalum Falls, Dimadungawan Falls, Dila Falls, Gantungan Falls, Natigbasan Falls, Sagumata Falls, Magubo Falls, and Balisbisan Falls.

-Politics and administration
+Biodiversity

+The Pantaron Mountain Range in Bukidnon is a biodiverse area that hosts endemic fauna.
+It is home to the critically endangered Philippine eagle, the vulnerable Philippine deer, the Philippine flying lemur, and the Mindanao gymnure.
+The Mount Kitanglad Mountain Range is home to the Philippine eagle, the Mindanao pygmy fruit bat, the Kitanglad shrew-mouse (Crunomys suncoides), and the gray-bellied mountain rat (Limonmys bryophilus).
+Rafflesia schadenbergiana has also been found on Mount Kitanglad.

+Mount Musuan and Mount Kalatungan, along with Mount Malindang in Misamis Occisdental, are also home to the Philippine eagle, the Mindanao wrinkled hornbill (Aceros leococephalus), and the Philippine tarsier (Tarsius syrichta).
+The three mountains are home to more than 1,000 plant species, including 12 that are endangered, 221 that are endemic, 17 that are rare, and 187 that are economically or socioculturally important.

 Administrative divisions

 Bukidnon is subdivided into 20 municipalities and 2 cities.

 Barangays

 The province has 464 barangays under its jurisdiction.
 The table below shows the Top 20 Largest Barangays according to population.

 Legislative districts

 Bukidnon has four legislative districts namely the first, second, third and fourth districts.

 Demographics

 Based on the 2020 census, Bukidnon has a total population of 1,541,308 residents.

 In the 2000 census, males slightly edge the females with 546,234, accounting for about 52% of the province's total population while females, with 514,181, account about 48%.
 Based on age distribution, Bukidnon has a fairly young population, with ages 14 and below accounting 42.15% or 446, 952.
 The 15-34 age bracket account for 33.68% of the province's population or 357,112.
 Ages 55 and above barely accounts 6.5% of the total.
 The average population growth rate of the province is 2.05% (2.03% if exponential) from 2000 to 2010.
 Male-to-female ratio in the province stood at 1.06.